QPL2025/qpl-jekyll/index.md

 (i.e. up to 15 pages excluding bibliography) to address reviewer concerns and suggestions under the provisio that they do not introduce new results.

+UPDATE: We are in discussions with JLAMP regarding a special issue; details will follow.

 ### Local Information

 The conference will take place in [Varna](https://visit.varna.bg/en/index.html), Bulgaria.